microsoft/vscode-docs/docs/extensionAPI/extension-points.md

 ## contributes.views

 Contribute a view to VS Code.
 You must specify an identifier and name for the view.
-You can contribute to following locations
+You can contribute to following locations:

-- `explorer`: Explorer view in the Side bar
+* `explorer`: Explorer view in the Side Bar
-- `debug`: Debug view in the Side bar
+* `debug`: Debug view in the Side Bar

 When the user opens the view, VS Code will then emit an activationEvent `onView:${viewId}` (e.g. `onView:nodeDependencies` for the example below).
 You can also control the visibility of the view by providing the `when` context value.